bkleinen/bkleinen.github.io/hugo/themes/greenpage/assets/snippets/karaclock/08_add_am_pm.md

 Also, it has a special (quite illogical) position at the end, eg. 12:00 am.

-To enable the DisplayKara to find and walk  to the next DigitDisplayKara, each digit stores the number of steps (which may be negative as it is simple passed to multiMove() ) in its field `stepsToNextDigit` which can be set with the constructor.
+To enable the DisplayKara to find and walk  to the next DigitDisplayKara, each digit stores the number of steps (which may be negative as it is simply passed to multiMove() ) in its field `stepsToNextDigit` which can be set with the constructor.

 ![KaraClock](/karaclock/08_add_am_pm/karaclock.jpg)